 Washington, DC

-Statement from Jamie Rappaport Clark, president and CEO, Defenders of Wildlife on the Biden administration’s “Conserving and Restoring America the Beautiful" report, that emphasizes the ways the federal government and states can voluntarily advance the goal of conserving at least 30% of U.S. lands and waters by 2030.
+Statement from Jamie Rappaport Clark, former president and CEO, Defenders of Wildlife on the Biden administration’s “Conserving and Restoring America the Beautiful" report, that emphasizes the ways the federal government and states can voluntarily advance the goal of conserving at least 30% of U.S. lands and waters by 2030.

-"We applaud today’s action by the Biden administration to advance the conservation of at least 30% of our lands and waters by 2030,” said Jamie Rappaport Clark, president and CEO, Defenders of Wildlife.
+"We applaud today’s action by the Biden administration to advance the conservation of at least 30% of our lands and waters by 2030,” said Jamie Rappaport Clark, former president and CEO, Defenders of Wildlife.
 “As a result of escalating threats, including climate change and habitat destruction, 1 million species around the world may face extinction.
 Science tells us that we need to change course to save species ‒ and ourselves ‒ and that achieving the 30x30 goal is a key part of the solution.
 The recommendations from the administration recognize that we must engage all interested constituencies to create enduring solutions for climate and biodiversity.
 We are excited to support this growing local, national and global effort.”

-Defenders of Wildlife is celebrating 75 years of protecting all native animals and plants in their natural communities.
-With a nationwide network of nearly 2.2 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife heritage for generations to come.
-For more information, visit defenders.org/newsroom and follow us on Twitter @Defenders.
+For over 75 years, Defenders of Wildlife has remained dedicated to protecting all native animals and plants in their natural communities.
+With a nationwide network of nearly 2.1 million members and supporters, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife for generations to come.
+To learn more, please visit https://defenders.org/newsroom or follow us on X @Defenders.

 News